Your basket is currently empty!

 The Causes of Snoring

-Contrary to popular belief, snoring is not solely caused by sleeping in a certain position but can also be induced by a plethora of factors, including obesity, consumption, and nasal congestion.
+Contrary to popular belief, snoring is not solely caused by sleeping in a certain position but can also be induced by a plethora of factors, including obesity, alcohol consumption, and nasal congestion.

 Snoring remedies often focus on addressing these underlying causes to alleviate the condition’s symptoms.